Paalar/your-finn-marketplace/labs/lab5.md

 - The `input` value is where the main javascript file is.
 - The `output` value is where Rollup will bundle its files to.

-## Step 2: Babel

-We need help from the package Babel to compile the modern JS and React code into browser-readable javascript.
-We need to install these packages `npm i -D @babel/plugin-transform-runtime @babel/preset-env @babel/preset-react`.
-We also need a `.babelrc` file, this can be found in `resources > .babelrc`, just copy and paste this like you dide with rollup.

-## Step 3: (optional, but reccomended) Watching client side code and run the server
+## Step 2: (optional, but reccomended) Watching client side code and run the server code

 We want to both bundle the client side code everytime there is a change.
 To run several commands in parallel (bundling client side code and running the server) we will install `npm-run-parallel`.